Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/04_PostingTypes.md

 [comment]: <> (Terminologie muss angepasst werden)

 - **Sale**
-    This posting type can be created manually or automatically.It represents the stock postings for ordered materials that have left the warehouse, that is, when the delivery note has been processed and closed.
+    This posting type can be created manually or automatically.
+It represents the stock postings for ordered materials that have left the warehouse, that is, when the delivery note has been processed and closed.
 This posting type reduces the actual physical stock in the warehouse.

 - **Order**
     This posting type can be created manually or automatically.
 It represents the stock postings for ordered additional materials from a supplier for restocking purposes.
 This posting type does not increase the actual physical stock in the warehouse but does affect the available stock calculation.